 States have an obligation to document acts of torture and to investigate with a view to prosecuting those responsible.
 However, they often fail to independently and consistently do so.
-In such cases, there may be local civil society groups or human rights organisations that are collecting such data - they may use this information to draw attention to a particular situation or to advocate for reforms; to ensure that survivors have access to appropriate rehabilitative treatment; to ensure that there is an independent record of what occurred; or possibly to bring legal or administrative challenges in local, regional or international courts.
+In such cases, there may be local civil society groups or human rights organisations that are collecting such data.
+These bodies may use this information to draw attention to a particular situation or to advocate for reforms; to ensure that survivors have access to appropriate rehabilitative treatment; to ensure that there is an independent record of what occurred; or possibly to bring legal or administrative challenges in local, regional or international courts.

-How do you document allegations of torture?
+Are you an organisation seeking to document allegations of torture?

 There are a number of excellent sources of information on the standards and procedures for documentation of torture.
 These should be reviewed in detail:

-- Torture Reporting Handbook Human Rights Centre, University of Essex/ UK Foreign and Commonwealth Office
+- Torture Reporting Handbook Human Rights Centre, University of Essex/UK Foreign and Commonwealth Office

 - Istanbul Protocol: Manual on the Effective Investigation and Documentation of Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment